 The WIES weight is calculated by adding the base WIES and the co-payment WIES.
 Details are provided in Box 3.

+Note: the co-payment abbreviations listed in Box 3 are as per the co-payment headings – more than one abbreviation may be specified within the co-payment rules for example, MR contains co-payment rules for MRA, MRBB, MRB and MRZ.

 Box 3: Calculating WIES Weight